Information and Regulations

 - The library is for study and research.
 Silence, tidiness and order should be maintained at all times.
 Please turn off the sound on cell phones while in the library.

 - Always put materials on the book carts after use.
 Please do not keep them on the tables or put them back on the shelves.

 - Eating and drinking are not allowed in the library, except for bottled water, which needs to be kept on the floor.

 - Overdue materials will be fined at €0,25 per item per day.

 - Administration fees: €5

 - Replacement of lost/damaged library card.

-- Lost books: fee + replacement price.
+- Lost materials: fee + replacement price.

 - Damaged books: fee + replacement price.

 - People who are not library workers taking the library key to open the library or using the computers on the library desk.